Why are products containing GMO plants not clearly labeled in the grocery store?

 This and related questions about labeling are great questions.
 We are often accused of being against labeling.
 We are not.
 We want consumers to know about GMOs and support the right of consumers to choose food that is healthy and nutritious.
-What we cannot support however is a label that conveys to consumers that foods made from the farmers’ crops grown with our seeds are less safe, less nutritious or somehow different from conventional or organic food.
-We believe a government requirement to label a GMO food would do just this.
-Hundreds of independent studies have confirmed the safety of GMOs (available> here), and regulatory authorities around the world agree.
+What we cannot support is a label that conveys to consumers that foods made from the farmers’ crops grown with our seeds are less safe than, lessnutritious than or somehow different from conventional or organic food.
+We believe a government requirement to label GM food would do just this.
+Hundreds of independent studies have confirmed the safety of GMOs, and regulatory authorities around the world agree.

-We do support the voluntary labeling for the presence or absence of GMO ingredients.
+We do support the voluntary labeling for the presence or absence of GM ingredients.
 This type of marketing claim is often used to promote one type of product over another.
-For consumers opting for food that does not contain GMO ingredients, marketing labels such as “USDA organic” or “Non-GMO Project Verified” are available.
+For consumers opting for food that does not contain GM ingredients, marketing labels such as “USDA Organic” are available.